gelever/linalgcpp/README.md

 segfaults, memory leaks, invalid reads/writes, etc. from the library.

 # Formats
+There are many basic building blocks in this library.
+These provide the basic framework to build much more complex applications.
 ## Matrix
 The following matrix will be used to show how data in layed out:
 ```